elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 When writing documentation:

-  * Keep the first paragraph of the documentation concise and simple, typically one-line.
+  * Keep the first paragraph of the documentation concise and simple, typically one line.
 Tools like [ExDoc](https://github.com/elixir-lang/ex_doc/) use the first line to generate a summary.

   * Reference modules by their full name.

 Markdown uses backticks (`` ` ``) to quote code.
 Elixir builds on top of that to automatically generate links when module or function names are referenced.
 For this reason, always use full module names.
 If you have a module called `MyApp.Hello`, always reference it as `` `MyApp.Hello` `` and never as `` `Hello` ``.

   * Reference functions by name and arity if they are local, as in `` `world/1` ``, or by module, name and arity if pointing to an external module: `` `MyApp.Hello.world/1` ``.